BunsDev/solancn-ui/packages/cli/docs/architecture.md

 ```
 solancn
-├── init          # Initialize a new project with SolancnUI
+├── init          # Initialize a new project with solancn
 ├── components    # Manage components
 │   ├── list      # List available components
 │   ├── add       # Add component to project